pyrmont/articles.inqk.net/src/_posts/2025-05-31-podcasts-spring-2025.md

 [2018]: https://articles.inqk.net/2018/05/24/podcasts-spring-2018.html "Read 'Podcasts I'm Listening To: Spring 2018'"

 [^late]: And then backdating it like a dodgy chief financial officer.

-[^sections]: Note that ‘Previously Subscribed’ includes podcasts that weren’t in last year’s list if it’s a show I listened to but which I then unsubscribed from.